 How to Prevent Cyber Attacks on your Business

 Every year one in five businesses encounters a cyberattack.
 81% of data breaches happen in small and medium-sized businesses.
 But did you know that with the present technology, 97% of cyber-attacks are preventable?
-Here are some pointers to safeguard your business from cyberattacks.
+Also, here are some pointers to safeguard your business from cyberattacks.

 Tips on how to prevent cyberattacks:

 It is important to secure your network and devices to prevent cyberattacks.
-There are several ways to safely secure networks and devices.
+Also, there are several ways to safely secure networks and devices.

 Perform regular updates on all software and operating systems used by the company.
 New updates may contain updates that fix security flaws.
 Outdated software security allows hackers to access the company’s network.